regainer27/edimax-br-6478ac_v3-br-6478ac_v3_1.0.15/3/README.md

 # EDIMAX RCE
-**description**: a remote-command-execution vulnerability was found on EDIMAX BR-6478AC V3 via the FUN_00416e24 function and systype in /bin/boa
+**description**: a remote-command-execution vulnerability was found on EDIMAX BR-6478AC V3 via the FUN_00416e24 function and fota_url in /bin/boa
 ## Firmware
 **brand**:edimax